Apply Online by one of the following:

 6) English Language Proficiency Requirements (for students not from a majority English-speaking country)**:

-- All students (with the exception of students whose first language is English) must submit either TOEFL, IELTS or Pearson Academic Test of English results when applying for admission.
+- All students (with the exception of students whose first language is English) must submit either IELTS or Pearson Academic Test of English results when applying for admission.
+The University no longer accepts TOEFL scores.

 - To meet the entrance requirements for university study, applicants must achieve a designated level of English language proficiency (Level B2 as of November 2012).
 This is equivalent to the following scores: